The Upshaws

-The Upshaws is an American sitcom created by Regina Y. Hicks and Wanda Sykes.
-The series stars Sykes, Mike Epps, Kim Fields, Page Kennedy, Diamond Lyons, Khali Spraggins, Jermelle Simon, Gabrielle Dennis, and Journey Christine.
+The Upshaws is an American television sitcom created by Regina Y. Hicks and Wanda Sykes.
+The series stars Sykes, Mike Epps, Kim Fields, Diamond Lyons, Khali Spraggins, Journey Christine, and Jermelle Simon.
 The series premiered on Netflix on May 12, 2021.
 In June 2021, the series was renewed for a second season, with the first part being released on June 29, 2022.
 The second part of the second season premiered on February 16, 2023.
-In October 2022, the series was renewed for a third season.
+In October 2022, the series was renewed for a third season, which premiered on August 17, 2023.
+In December 2023, the series was renewed for a 10-episode fourth season, also called part 6.
+The six-episode fifth part of The Upshaws, the second half of season 3, premiered on April 18, 2024.
+In June 2024, the series was renewed for a 12-episode fifth and final season, also called part 7.